kermibook/station-monitor/README.md

 # Station-monitor

-A Web-based monitoring system for remote seismic stations
+A web-based monitoring system for remote seismic stations

 # Overview
 Station Monitor is a web application developed to monitor the operational status and health of remote seismic stations deployed in industrial and operational seismic networks.